 19. Remember what fuels your passion – You are studying for a career that will likely lead you through many years of your life.
 If what you’re studying doesn’t bring you joy and satisfaction, re-consider your course choices.
 It’s far better to realize you’re on the wrong path early in your college career than at the end of it.

 20. Thank you!

 Thank you for being our future.
 Thank you for the years of effort that have gotten you to where you are right now.
-And thank you for your commitment and dedication to becoming all that you will be.
+Thank you for your commitment and dedication to becoming all that you will be.
 And thank you for all the joyful years you’ve given our family.
-It has been an honour and a privilege to walk beside you in your journey to where you are today.
+It has been an honour and a privilege to walk beside you in your journey to where you stand today.

 Follow your dreams.
 Embrace all of the opportunities and challenges that come with college life.
 And know that your parents are always just a phone call away.